Jaranwala: History

-The city is almost 400 years old.
-According to legends, a Banyan tree with long hanging roots was positioned at the bank of a pond near Chak No. 240 GB.
-Because of that Banyan tree, the place was later to be known as Jaranwala.
-The word Jaranwala has two parts: Jaran and Wala.
-Jaran means roots and wala means place.
-Combining both words formed the name Jaranwala, meaning, place of roots.

 The existing city was founded by the British government in 1908.
-Mr. Micheal Ferrar deputy commissioner of Faisalabad inaugurated this town in 1909 and Sir Ganga Ram designed the city.
+Deputy commissioner Micheal Ferrar of Faisalabad inaugurated the town in 1909 and Sir Ganga Ram designed the city.

-Bhagat Singh, who was an influential figure in the Indian independence movement, was born in Chak 105 GB which is now part of Jaranwala.
-There is a 100-year-old gate, the Pakistani Gate, in front of Rail Bazaar in Jaranwala, which was later redesigned and rebuilt by the town municipality.

-Pakistani Gate Jaranwala
+Pakistani Gate

 The Pakistani Gate is a central point and historical monument in Jaranwala.
-In January 1917, Sardar Harbeel Sing notified the area committee of Jaranwala to construct a wooden gate to welcome the Lieutenant Governor of Punjab, Sir Michael Francis O'Dwyer, in Jaranwala.
+In January 1917, Harbel Singh a well-known mill owner, factory owner and landlord, maternal grandfather of Khushwant Singh and father-in-law of Sir Sobha Singh, notified the area committee of Jaranwala to construct a wooden gate to welcome the Lieutenant Governor of Punjab, Sir Michael Francis O'Dwyer, in Jaranwala.
 After his visit, the gate was named O'Dwyer Gate.
-However, after the Jallianwala Bagh massacre, the people demanded to rename the gate to no avail.
-Due to heavy wind, the name of O'Dwyer was removed from the gate and it was renamed the Railway Gate.
-On the visit of Nehru on 1 June 1936, it was renamed the Nehru Gate, and the president of Municipal Committee Jaranawala Lala Harnam Das approved the name the on 30 March 1937.
+However, after the Jallianwala Bagh massacre, the people demanded to rename the gate, the name of O'Dwyer was removed from the gate and it was renamed the Railway Gate.

+On the visit of Nehru on 1 June 1936, it was renamed the Nehru Gate, and the president of Municipal Committee Jaranawala Lala Harnam Das approved the name on 30 March 1937.
 The name was changed again after the independence of Pakistan, when the first president of the Municipal Committee of Jaranawala, Syed Altaf Hussain, renamed it the Pakistani Gate.
-The Pakistani Gate was reconstructed in 1956, 1967, and 2009.
+The Pakistani Gate was reconstructed in 1956, 1967 and 2009.

 Demographics

+Population

+According to 2023 census, Jaranwala had a population of 170,872.
 According to the 2017 Census of Pakistan, the population of the Jaranwala MC (Municipal Committee) is 150,380.